thezedwards/AppNoticeSDK-iOS/README.md

 ##Example Projects

 This repo comes with two example projects to demonstrate how to use the SDK.
-One project is in Swift and the other in Objective-C.
+One project is in Swift and the other in Objective-C. These are located in the Example-Projects folder in this project.

 ## Installation